mohamedyounis10/Face-Detection/README.md

 ## Acknowledgments
 Special thanks to the open-source contributors and the developers of Python libraries (e.g., OpenCV, NumPy, Scikit-image, Matplotlib) who made this project possible.
 Your contributions are greatly appreciated!

 ---

+## Additional Resources

+For more detailed information on the implementation and results of this project, please refer to the [project report](https://drive.google.com/file/d/17QnKxqzXBB2fWX2wN9wzlal0dphwhEFD/view?usp=drive_link).

+---